mythaxis/mythaxis.github.io/content/submissions.md

 ### REQUIREMENTS

 We acquire **First Print and Digital rights with a six month period of exclusivity** from the date of publication.
-We also ask permission to potentially include accepted pieces in future anthologies, in event of which an additional payment and digital copy will be offered in compensation.
+We also ask permission to potentially include accepted pieces in future anthologies; in event of agreement, an additional payment and digital copy will be offered in compensation.
 All other rights remain entirely with the author.

 **Simultaneous submissions are not only accepted, they are encouraged**.
 Please tell us if you sim-sub, and we merely ask that you notify us of acceptance at another market as soon as possible.
 In the event that we accept first, we expect a positive and timely confirmation.
 Therefore we recommend sim-subbing to markets of equivalent status – we won't wait for someone else you'd like better to turn you down.